Outside Studies Program

 The administration of OSP Fellowships will be managed by the Research Office under the direction of the DVC (Research).

 The DVC (Research) will establish a committee for appeals.
-The Appeals Committee will consider appeals based on the procedure and/or merits of an application.
+The Appeals Committee will consider appeals based on procedural grounds only.

 6 RELEVANT LEGISLATION